Piyush-B/Edupermit-Online-Gatepass-Management-System/README.md

 ✅ History & Logs – Track all approvals, rejections, and student movements.
 ✅ Mobile & Web-Friendly – Accessible from any device for convenience.

-EduPermit enhances efficiency, reduces administrative burden, and ensures a secure, transparent process for student movement. 🚀✨
+EduPermit enhances efficiency, reduces administrative burden, and ensures a secure, transparent process for student movement.

-[GitHub Repository Link] (Add your repo link here)